mapmeld/hindi-bert/README.md

 # hindi-bert

-This is a first attempt at a Hindi language model trained with Google Research's [ELECTRA](https://github.com/google-research/electra).  **I don't modify ELECTRA until we get into finetuning**, and only then because there's hardcoded train and test files
+This is a Hindi language model trained with Google Research's [ELECTRA](https://github.com/google-research/electra).  **I don't modify ELECTRA code until we get into finetuning**, and only then because there's hardcoded train and test files

 The corpus is Hindi text (9 GB of OSCAR / CommonCrawl, ~1GB of Hindi Wikipedia)